dudw/webdav-1/README.md

 webdav is a technology related to http.
 Got tired of SMB / NFS compatibility issues and decided to give webdav a try.
 This is a pretty vanilla recipe, nothing mind blowing here.

-I'd like to add user support but I dont need it at the moment since this all lives on a private network.
+I'd like to add user support but I will need to implement some middleware for that.
 Another thing to note: this code creates a memory lock to prevent it from paging. sometimes on sigint it'll trigger a wait time that can last a few minutes. you can safely kill it with 9.

 ```
 rxlx ~ $ webdav -h